niebert/raspi-webcam-srv/README.md

 * You can start the WebCam server with `sudo motion -c /etc/motion/motion.conf`

 ## Video Streaming with VLC

-As an alternative you can stream the webcam with VLC.
+### Requirements
+* USB WebCam
+* USB Soundcard with Audio-In for broadcasting video and sound.

+### Installation VLC
+The following video/audio broadcast uses the command line VLC `cvlc`. `raspvid` pipes the video stream into the command line VLC `cvlc`.
+This was added to the README.md as an alternative for `motion` as an updated stream of still images without audio.
+The following commands will help you to broadcast a video stream including audio.
+You will be able to stream
+* video of the webcam and
+* audio of a mircophone
+with the command line VLC to HTTP port.
 In constrast to motion the framerate will be much better.
 But this will also include a delay of 1-2 seconds.
 If you use the default Raspberry webcam, activate the camera with `rasp-config`.
 When the module can be activated, the Pi should be restarted afterwards.

 Afterwards the Raspberry Pi should be updated to the latest version with the following commands:
 ```bash